-His highness comes post from Marseilles, of as able body as when he numbered thirty; he will be here to-morrow, or I am deceived by him that in such intelligence hath seldom failed.
+LAFEU His Highness comes post from Marseilles, of as able body as when he number'd thirty; 'a will be here to-morrow, or I am deceiv'd by him that in such intelligence hath seldom fail'd.

-It rejoices me that I hope I shall see him ere I die.
-I have letters that my son will be here to-night: I shall beseech your lordship to remain with me till they meet together.
+COUNTESS It rejoices me that I hope I shall see him ere I die.

+I have letters that my son will be here to-night.
+I shall beseech your lordship to remain with me tal they meet together.

-Madam, I was thinking with what manners I might safely be admitted.
+$LAFEU\ Madam,\ I\ was\ thinking\ with\ what\ manners\ I\ might\ safely\ be\ admitted.$

-You need but plead your honourable privilege.
+COUNTESS You need but plead your honourable privilege.

-Lady, of that I have made a bold charter; but, I thank my God, it holds yet.
+LAFEU Lady, of that I have made a bold charter; but, I thank my God, it holds yet.

-[Re-enter CLOWN.]

-O madam, yonder's my lord your son with a patch of velvet on's face; whether there be a scar under it or no, the velvet knows; but 'tis a goodly patch of velvet: his left cheek is a cheek of two pile and a half, but his right cheek is worn bare.
+Re-enter CLOWN CLOWN O madam, yonder's my lord your son with a patch of velvet on's face; whether there be a scar under 't or no, the velvet knows; but 'tis a goodly patch of velvet.
+His left cheek is a cheek of two pile and a half, but his right cheek is worn bare.

-A scar nobly got, or a noble scar, is a good livery of honour; so belike is that.

-But it is your carbonadoed face.
+LAFEU A scar nobly got, or a noble scar, is a good liv'ry of honour; so belike is that.
+CLOWN But it is your carbonado'd face.

-Let us go see your son, I pray you; I long to talk with the young noble soldier.
+LAFEU Let us go see your son, I pray you; I long to talk with the young noble soldier.

-Faith, there's a dozen of 'em, with delicate fine hats, and most courteous feathers, which bow the head and nod at every man.
+CLOWN Faith, there's a dozen of 'em, with delicate fine hats, and most courteous feathers, which bow the head and nod at every man.